-Kai Hazelwood she/her is a passionate and experienced choreographer, movement director, performer, educator, producer, and activist.
+Kai Hazelwood is a dedicated choreographer, dance educator, event producer, and public speaker raising the profile of bi+/queer and BIPOC community issues through art projects, community events, and public speaking.
 Her training includes 6 years at the San Francisco Ballet School, summer programs at Dance Theater of Harlem and Alvin Ailey, and training at the Kirov Ballet in Saint Petersburg, Russia.
 After a contract with the Oakland Ballet Company, Kai relocated to Los Angeles to complete her BFA at UCLA.

 She left her 4 year post as faculty and then Dance Outreach Coordinator at AMDA College & Conservatory in January 2016 to refocus on her artistic career, beginning with a guest choreographer post with Martz Contemporary Dance Company in Barcelona Spain.
 Kai then went on to tour with Axis Dance Company before returning to Los Angeles to continue her own choreographic and performing work.

-Back in LA she signed with Go 2 Talent Agency as a dance artist, and became the Resident Choreographer for Theatre Dybbuk.
-In 2017 Kai was selected as a Arts Omi International Arts Center Choreographic Resident, produced the 2nd evening of her own choreography and showed work in the Black Choreographer’s Festival in San Francisco.
+Back in LA she signed with Go 2 Talent Agency as a dance artist.
+She has choreographed and done movement direction for a number of music videos and became the Resident Choreographer for Theatre Dybbuk.
+In 2017 Kai was selected as an Arts Omi International Arts Center Choreographic Resident, and showed work in the Black Choreographer’s Festival in San Francisco.

-She is a 2018 Artist in Residence for The City of Los Angeles’ Cultural Affairs Department, was invited to Jacob’s Pillow as part of the National Presenter’s Forum, and is the Artistic Director of Good Trouble Makers and Downtown Dance & Movement, a state of the art dance facility offering classes, rehearsal, and performance space in Downtown Los Angeles.
-In 2019 Kai is on the steering committee for the 2019 Western Arts Alliance Conference pre conference day focusing on Black Arts.
-She was also selected as part of the 2019 Dance USA Institute for Leadership cohort.
+In 2018 Kai’s creative collaborative formalized as Good Trouble Makers, and by 2020 GTM has been covered by 21 media outlets.
+Kai was a 2018 Artist in Residence for The City of Los Angeles’ Cultural Affairs Department, and was invited to Jacob’s Pillow as part of the National Presenter’s Forum.
+She was the founding Artistic Director of Downtown Dance & Movement, a state of the art dance facility offering classes, rehearsal, and performance space in Downtown Los Angeles before it closed due to COVID-19.
+In 2019 Kai was selected as part of the 2019 Dance USA Institute for Leadership cohort and received the Duke Access Award from the Association of Performing Arts Professionals (APAP).

-Kai is also co-organizer of AmBi LA an over 3,000 person strong social and support group for bi+ people.
+Kai is also an organizer of AmBi LA, an over 3,000 person strong social and support group for bi+ people.
 She has appeared in BuzzFeed videos and speaks at high schools and colleges about bi+ community issues.
 She choreographed the 2016 bi+ contingent of the LA Pride Parade featuring the cast of Crazy Ex Girlfriend.

 If you’d like to hire Kai to speak, teach, produce a stage, or discussion please reach out to: